-A large and highly polished malachite and chrysocolla stone weighing almost 500 grams.
+Large and highly polished malachite and chrysocolla stone weighing almost 500 grams.

-Both malachite and chrysocolla (in its purest form) are very soft minerals.
-Chrysocolla is frequently associated with quartz, malachite, azurite and cuprite as well as other copper minerals.
+Malachite and chrysocolla in its purest form are relatively soft stones.
+Both are frequently associated with quartz, azurite and cuprite as well as other copper minerals.

 When combined with quartz the hardness of chrysocolla can improve sometimes quite significantly.
 It's always a good idea to handle it very carefully.

 References to a mineral called chrysocolla can be found in writings by the ancient Greek philosopher Theophrastus.
 It's believed the use of the name did not refer solely to the stone known today as chrysocolla.
 Spelt 'chrysokolla', it's believed to have applied to several copper minerals including malachite.